Christian Urff 2025 (updated text to a version of 2011)

 In addition to the pure experimental environment, virtual tools can also include support and differentiation offers, such as:

-• Substantial tasks: These are tasks that encourage independent exploration and research into the connections.
-These tasks (research questions) can be offered either within the app or outside of it.
+- Substantial tasksThis refers to tasks that encourage independent exploration and investigation of the connections.
+These tasks (for example, in the form of research questions) can be offered either within the app or externally.
+A good (virtual) learning tool is only as suitable for understanding-oriented learning as the accompanying tasks!

 These options allow virtual tools to be personalized to meet learners’ learning needs.

-Current developments and technologies
+Current developments and technologies for expanding virtual action experiences

 Touch technology and embodied learning